-- Married students - Withdrawing from Millersville University (supplemental documentation required) - Approved leave of absence (supplemental documentation required) - Student teaching (supplemental documentation required) - Study abroad (supplemental documentation required) - Students providing direct care for a legal dependent (notarized statement and supplemental documentation required) - Students already in possession of a baccalaureate degree (reviewed for verification) or a nontraditional student - Students residing with a parent or court-appointed legal guardian at that person's permanent home address who is commuting fewer than 40 miles one way (notarized statement and supplemental statement required) - Students who have not yet completed 60 credit hours but have completed at least 30 credit hours can live in our affiliate housing.
+- · Married students - Withdrawing from Millersville University (supplemental documentation required) - Approved leave of absence (supplemental documentation required) - Study abroad (supplemental documentation required) - Students providing direct care for a legal dependent (notarized statement and supplemental documentation required) - Students already in possession of a baccalaureate degree (reviewed for verification), or a nontraditional student - Students residing with a parent or court-appointed legal guardian at that person's permanent home address who is commuting fewer than 40 miles one way (notarized statement and supplemental statement required) - Students who have not yet completed 60 credit hours but have completed at least 30 credit hours can apply for a waiver to live in affiliate housing provided that space is available.
 Affiliate housing is defined as any housing managed by Student Lodging, Inc. (SLI).